Kemba beats LeBron for 1st time, Celtics top LA 139-107

 Lakers: The 69 first-half points were the most scored against LA this season. … The Celtics posted pictures outside the Lakers locker room of Rajon Rondo and Avery Bradley from their Boston days, along with one of Vogel, who started in Boston as a video coordinator. … The Lakers’ biggest defeat of the season had been a 128-104 loss to Denver on Dec.
 22. That was also the most points they had given up before Monday.

-Celtics: Tatum scored eight points during a 16-2 run that left Boston leading 97-68 with about four minutes left in the third and brought out the first “Beat LA!” chant of the night. … Brown was called for a technical foul for taunting James after dunking over him in the second quarter. … The Celtics made just four of their last 12 3-point attempts and finished at 47%.
+Celtics: Tatum scored eight points during a 16-2 run that left Boston leading 97-68 with about four minutes left in the third and brought out the first “Beat LA!” chant of the night. … The Celtics made just four of their last 12 3-point attempts and finished at 47%.

 UP NEXT